How much time have you wasted online today?

 While blocking specific sites won’t prevent you from finding new ones to waste time at, it’s still effective.
 The idea is to make procrastination more effort than it’s worth.

-Here are some apps you can use to block familiar time-wasting sites when you’re working:
+Here are some other apps you can use to block familiar time-wasting sites when you’re working:

 To get really nuclear, make these changes on an Administrator account on your computer.
 Set a really complex password for that account, and store it somewhere safe on paper.